Lindsay Burns: Scientific works

-Burns' first research was on the effect of neurokinin A on brain functions in rats.
+Burns's first research was on the effect of neurokinin A on brain functions in rats.
 Her first paper in 1988, written with Ann E. Kelley, reported that neurokinin A in the ventral tegmental area modifies dopamine circuits to induce behavioral changes.
 She continued her PhD research on the role of dopamine and the limbic system.
 During her post-doc at McLean Hospital, she focused on neurodegenerative diseases, specifically, transplantation of pig neural cells into rat brain as a possible treatment of Parkinson's or Huntington's disease.
 Further research indicated possible use in humans.
 While working for a biotech company later acquired by Elan Pharmaceuticals, she published the effects of ziconotide in a rat model of spinal cord ischemia.

 In 2005, she published a series of papers on Oxytrex and related research with ultra-low doses of certain (opioid antagonists) to enhance analgesia and prevent opioid-induced hyperalgesia, opioid tolerance and substance dependence.

-Since 2006, Burns has collaborated with Hoau-Yan Wang at the City University of New York, who had been investigating Alzheimer's disease.
-Previously identifying filamin A (FLNA) for its role in regulating opioid receptor signaling, Burns and Wang then identified FLNA as a critical protein in enabling Abeta42's signaling through the alpha 7 nicotinic acetylcholine receptor to induce Alzheimer's disease pathology.
+Since 2006, Burns collaborated with Hoau-Yan Wang at the City University of New York, who had been investigating Alzheimer's disease.
+Burns and Wang wrote that FLNA was a critical protein in enabling Abeta42's signaling through the alpha 7 nicotinic acetylcholine receptor to induce Alzheimer's disease pathology (the publication has an expression of concern).

 FLNA, simufilam and Alzheimer's disease

-In 2008, Burns, Wang and Maya Frankfurt published in PLOS One a finding that the opioid antagonists naloxone and naltrexone bind with ultra-high affinity to FLNA to prevent mu opioid receptor excitatory signaling.
-Burns and Wang identified the binding site on FLNA and the activation of CREB by opioid receptor - Gs coupling in the same journal the next year.
+In 2008, Burns, Wang and Maya Frankfurt published in PLOS One a (later retracted) finding that the opioid antagonists naloxone and naltrexone bind with ultra-high affinity to FLNA to prevent mu opioid receptor excitatory signaling.
+Burns and Wang published (now retracted) the binding site on FLNA and the activation of CREB by opioid receptor – Gs coupling in the same journal the next year.
 FLNA is a cytoplasmic protein that maintains normal cell shape and division.
 In 2010, Burns and Wang announced a novel analgesic" which they named PTI-609 (PTI for Pain Therapeutics, Inc., the former name of Cassava Sciences) and stated that the molecule binds to FLNA as well as activating mu opioid receptors.

-In 2012, they published in The Journal of Neuroscience a novel compound PTI-125 that binds to FLNA similarly to naloxone and naltrexone.
+In 2012, they published in The Journal of Neuroscience (now with an expression of concern) a novel compound PTI-125 that binds to FLNA similarly to naloxone and naltrexone.
 With PTI-125, they stated that FLNA aberrantly links to the alpha 7 nicotinic receptor, enabling signaling of Abeta42 to hyperphosphorylate tau.

-In 2017, they reported in Neurobiology of Aging that the FLNA in Alzheimer's disease transgenic mice and human postmortem brain tissue has an altered conformation (based on a shift in isoelectric focusing) and that PTI-125 binding to altered FLNA restores its normal shape, thereby reducing tau hyperphosphorylation, amyloid deposits and tau-containing lesions in the brains of the mice.
+In 2017, they stated in Neurobiology of Aging (now with an expression of concern) that the FLNA in Alzheimer's disease transgenic mice and human postmortem brain tissue has an altered conformation (based on a shift in isoelectric focusing) and that PTI-125 binding to altered FLNA restores its normal shape, thereby reducing tau hyperphosphorylation, amyloid deposits and tau-containing lesions in the brains of the mice.
 The United States Adopted Names (USAN) gave the drug name for PTI-125 as simufilam in 2020; as of 2022, it is in Phase III clinical trials.